 If you’re juicing smaller quantities or juicing other fruit besides citrus, you may want to look at these blog posts for some ideas:

 In his 2010 article in The Atlantic, Dave Arnold performed in-depth testing for the best tasting lime juice for cocktails.
 Dave Arnold is clearly a world-class bartender and famous food personality.
 The two major factors he tested were: 1) juicing method and 2) timing.
 Arnold compared a semi-automatic juicer strategy, using a Sunkist juicer, versus hand-squeezing.
 He also tested using immediately pressed lime juice versus 4 hour-old lime juice.“The overwhelming favorite was the hand-squeezed lime juice that was four hours old.”
 (The Fresh-Squeezed Juice Myth, October 2010, The Atlantic, Arnold)

 Arnold shared his thoughts on why the 4-hour-aged, hand-squeezed lime juice won the tasting.
 We’ll expand on his thoughts here, based on our most recent research and testing:

 - Gently hand-squeezing or using a device that closely replicates hand-squeezing, will yield the juice with the lowest amount of peel oil and other peel contaminants from the pith and peel.
-Peel oil is bitter, so reducing it makes for a smoother tasting juice.
+Peel oil is bitter, so reducing it makes for a smoother tasting juice, without adding extra sugar.